Buying French Ski Property with a Partner or Family: Indivision, Tontine Clause, SCI, or SARL?

 • Unmarried couple, rental income a priority: Consider registering a PACS before completion to eliminate the 60% inheritance tax exposure.
 Purchase en indivision or en tontine depending on inheritance priorities.
 An SCI is unlikely to work alongside an active rental strategy.

-• Two unrelated co-investors, rental income central: Direct purchase en indivision, reinforced by a detailed private convention d'indivision setting out management rights, rental income distribution, and exit mechanics.
+• Two unrelated co-investors, rental income central: Direct purchase en indivision, reinforced by a detailed private convention d'indivision setting out management rights, rental income distribution and exit mechanics.
 The 2026 reform strengthens majority exit rights, but a private convention provides clearer, enforceable terms between the parties.

 What to Settle With Your Notaire Before Signing

 The ownership structure must be decided before the acte authentique is signed — amending it later incurs both tax and legal costs.
 When you meet your notaire, come prepared with clear answers to the following: Are the buyers married, PACS-registered, or unmarried cohabitants, and under which matrimonial regime?
 Do either buyer have children from a previous relationship?
 Is short-term furnished rental income a priority, or is this primarily personal use?
 Is this a long-term family hold or a medium-term investment likely to exit within 15 years?
 Will shares need to be gifted to children as part of succession planning?
+If a SARL de famille is under consideration, confirm that all intended shareholders qualify as family members and agree on the IR election renewal timeline from the outset.

 The notaire's role extends well beyond drafting the deed — it includes advising on its structure.
 Our guide to the notaire process in the French Alps explains what to expect at every stage of a purchase, from the compromis de vente through to completion.